Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 Now double click the Crystal Ball icon on your desktop.
 Click I Agree and Press Spacebar to move through the information screens.

-Once the Main Menu has loaded you can select the Predictor, Betting Lounge, Gallery, Information or the Option Menu by using the Up / Down cursor keys.
+Once the Main Menu has loaded you can select the Predictor, Betting Lounge, Gallery, Information or Option Menu by using the Up / Down cursor keys on your keypad.
 If you have any difficulties viewing our Greyhound Racing Software, please see support page for further information.

 By selecting the Option Menu you can alter the number of runners and change 'distances' into metres or yards or 'weights' into kilos or pounds!